Abelian networks I. Foundations and examples: Examples

 \subsection{Sandpile networks}

 Figure~\ref{fig:venn} shows increasingly general classes of abelian networks.
 The oldest and most studied is the \emph{abelian sandpile model} \cite{BTW87, Dha90}, also called \emph{chip-firing} \cite{BLS91,Big99}.
-Given a directed graph $G=(V,E)$, the processor at each vertex $v \in V$ has input alphabet $A_v = \{v\}$ and state space $Q_v = \{0,1,\ldots,r_v-1\}$, where $r_v$ is the outdegree of $v$.
+Given a directed graph $G=(V,E)$, the processor at each vertex $v \in V$ has a one-letter input alphabet $A_v = \{v\}$ (we call the letter $v$ in order to keep the alphabets of different processors disjoint) and state space $Q_v = \{0,1,\ldots,r_v-1\}$, where $r_v$ is the outdegree of $v$.
 The transition function is

 (Formally we should write $T_v(v,q)$, but when $\# A_v =1$ we omit the redundant first argument.)
 The message passing functions are